Graveley, Hertfordshire

 Graveley is a village and civil parish about four miles east of Hitchin and two miles north of Stevenage in Hertfordshire, England.
-The population of the parish in the 2011 census was 487.
-A milestone in the village states that it is 33 miles from London.
+The parish also includes the hamlet of Chesfield.
+The population of the parish in the 2021 census was 498.

 History

 Graveley is mentioned in the Domesday Book.
 It was granted by William the Conqueror to Goisbert of Beauvais.

 The village is built on a Roman road, which developed into a section of the Great North Road.
+This section of the road was managed by the Stevenage and Biggleswade Turnpike Trust in the 18th century; one of their milestones survives in the village, reporting that it is 33 miles from London.

-The village was by-passed by the A1 (M) motorway in the 1960s.
+The village was by-passed by the A1(M) motorway in the 1960s.